Șoldănești District

 Șoldănești is a district (raion) in the north-east of Moldova, with the administrative center at Șoldănești.
-As of 2014, its population was 36,743.
+As of the 2024 Moldovan census, the district population was 25,394.

 History

 The localities with the earliest documentary attestation are Dobrușa, Olișcani, Răspopeni, and Salcia, which were certified in the period 1437–1448.
 The 16th–18th centuries were marked by continued economic (trade, crafts) and cultural (churches, monasteries) development, and a marked increase in population.
 During the late 18th and early 19th centuries, the region's economic decay occurs as a result of the constant wars led by Poland, the Ottoman Empire, and the Russian Empire for influence in the region.
 In 1812, the Treaty of Bucharest divided Bessarabia from the Principality of Moldova, the former being ceded to Russia.
 In 1918, after the collapse of the Russian Empire, the Union of Bessarabia with Romania occurred.
 During the interwar period (1918–1940) the district was part of Soroca County, in the Kingdom of Romania.
 After the Molotov–Ribbentrop Pact of August 1939, Bessarabia was occupied by the Soviet Union in June 1940.
 From 1941 to 1944 it was part of Romania again, and afterwards it became the Moldavian Soviet Socialist Republic.
 In 1991, as a result of the proclamation of the Independence of Moldova, the district became part of Soroca County (1991–2003), and in 2003 it became an administrative unit of Moldova.